 Facebook marketing is somewhat of a double-edged sword.

-On the one hand, Facebook had 2.99 billion monthly active users as of August 2023.
+On the one hand, Facebook has over 2.99 billion monthly active users.

 That’s the most users of any social network by far.